 Sleep.
 It’s another one of those things that we know we should do, but don’t prioritize it anyways.
 However, sleep affects how negative stimuli from your environments are processed.
 Less sleep means more negativity, and more negativity means a less happy you.
 If you aren’t getting the proper sleep, it may be time to upgrade to a new mattress for a full night’s rest.

 Get Your Health to an Optimum.
+This is one of the big 4 Simple Hacks to Be More Happy.
 Sometimes there are other things affecting your physical well-being that simple exercise and sleep can’t help with.
 If you’ve got vision problems, for instance, then what you need is to call a vision and eye care doctor.
 If you’ve got dental issues, you’ll need to book an appointment with a dentist.
 It’s important to take care of all aspects of your body to ensure that you are healthy all around.